He commits his party to support open borders.

 Calling Conservatives: New public appointments announced.
-Chairs of Ofqual, UK Anti-Doping – and more
+Chair of the UK Statistics Authority, and more.

 Further details enclosed.

 David Davis, Greg Clark, Liam Fox, Sajid Javid, Priti Patel: ConHome’s Party Conference fringe programme in full

 Readers with a special interest in Brexit may want to note the events with the Brexit Secretary and the International Trade Secretary.